Hydrodynamics of a single filament moving in a fluid spherical membrane: Results

 Thus far we have focused on the case where the filament's curvature is at its minimum, $\kappa_\text{min}=1/R$.
-Next, we ask how does changing filament's curvature independently of the membrane geometry affect its dynamics?
+Next, we ask how does changing filament's curvature, independently of the membrane geometry, affect its dynamics?
 This introduces another dimensionless parameter $\kappa R$, which is the ratio of filament's curvature to its minimum allowed curvature on that membrane.
 Due to the mismatch between the membrane and filament curvatures, the filament cannot undergo pure rotational motion, while remaining bound to the membrane.
-In other words, the filament needs to deform and change curvature to remain bound to the membrane as it rotates.
 The same conditions apply to motion along perpendicular direction, which makes defining and computing $\xi_R$ and $\xi_\perp$ problematic when $\kappa \neq 1/R$.
 Because of this complexity, we only focus on the well-defined dynamics in the parallel direction.

 \cref{fig:flow_pa_1_off} shows the surface fluid flows induced by the parallel motion of a filament placed in-between the equator and the north pole, when $\ell_0/R=1$ and $L/R=1$ and $\kappa R=\sqrt{2}$.
 As expected, the flows are asymmetric around the filament.
 This flow asymmetry produces nonzero distribution of forces along the filament in perpendicular directions, $f_\perp$, which are shown in \cref{fig:off_f_1} for different values of $\kappa R$.
 Note that the parallel force distribution remains uniform (except near the ends) and symmetric around the filament's mid-point ($s=0$), while the perpendicular force is anti-symmetric around $s=0$, and increases in magnitude as filament nears the pole.
 The total torque normal to the spherical boundary scales with $\int_{-L/2}^{L/2} sf_{\perp}\mathrm{d}s$.
 The integrand is an even function, resulting in a nonzero torque on the filament \footnote{This torque changes sign as the filament is placed on the southern hemisphere.}.
 In other words, placing the filament away from the equator (increasing the filament's curvature) results in the coupling of its rotational and parallel motions.